 The general rule varies slightly for PE and related party conduit rulings.
-Table 1 below sets how to identify the country with which information needs to be exchanged in respect of each category of ruling.
+Table 1 below sets out how to identify the country with which information needs to be exchanged in respect of each category of ruling.

-Table 1: Countries with which information should be exchanged under OECD Framework Category of Ruling Country with which information needs to be exchanged
+Table 1: Countries with which information should be exchanged under OECD Framework

-Category of Runnig country with which mitor mation needs to be exchanged 7 Cross-border Ruling Related to a Preferential Regime i.e. Tonnage Tax, Knowledge Development Box The countries of residence of all related parties with which the taxpayer enters into a transaction for which a preferential treatment is granted or the country of residence of related parties that have made payments giving rise to income benefitting from preferential treatment (this rule also applies in a PE context); The country of residence of the ultimate parent company of the taxpayer; and • The country of residence of the immediate parent company of the taxpayer.
-3 Unilateral APA and any other cross-border unilateral transfer pricing ruling The countries of residence of all related parties with whom the taxpayer enters into transactions that are covered by the unilateral APA or cross-border unilateral tax ruling; The country of residence of the ultimate parent company of the taxpayer; and Č. The country of residence of the immediate parent company of the taxpayer.
-Downward Adjustment Ruling The countries of residence of all related parties with whom the taxpayer enters into transactions covered by the ruling; The country of residence of the ultimate parent company of the taxpayer; and The country of residence of the immediate parent company of the taxpayer.
-PE Ruling The country of residence of the head office or the country of the PE, as the case may be; The country of residence of the ultimate parent company of the taxpayer; and The country of residence of the immediate parent company of the taxpayer.
-Related Party Conduit Ruling The country of residence of any related party making payments to the conduit (directly or indirectly); The country of residence of the ultimate beneficial owner (which in most cases will be the ultimate parent company) of payments made to the conduit; and To the extent not already covered by the second point above, the country of residence of (a) the ultimate parent company and (b) the immediate parent company.
+Country with which information mode to be exchanged Country with which information needs to be exchanged • The countries of residence of all related parties with which the taxpayer enters into a transaction for which a preferential treatment is granted or the country of residence of related parties that have made payments giving rise to income benefitting from preferential treatment (this rule also applies in a PE context); • The country of residence of the ultimate parent company of the taxpayer; and • The country of residence of the immediate parent company of the taxpayer. • The countries of residence of all related parties with whom the taxpayer enters into transactions that are covered by the unilateral APA or cross- border unilateral tax ruling; • The country of residence of the ultimate parent company of the taxpayer; and // • The country of residence of the immediate parent company of the taxpayer. • The countries of residence of all related parties with whom the taxpayer enters into transactions covered by the ruling; • The country of residence of the ultimate parent company of the taxpayer; and • The country of residence of the immediate parent company of the taxpayer. • The country of residence of the head office or the country of the PE, as the case may be; • The country of residence of the ultimate parent company of the taxpayer; and • The country of residence of the immediate parent company of the taxpayer.

+Related Party Conduit The country of residence of any related party making payments to the Ruling conduit (directly or indirectly); The country of residence of the ultimate beneficial owner (which in most cases will be the ultimate parent company) of payments made to the conduit; and To the extent not already covered by the second point above, the country of residence of (a) the ultimate parent company and (b) the immediate parent company.